masterking32/mastercity-roleplay/README.md

     end)
 ```

-Most of these flags are fairly self-explanator, but theres's a few that have several options;
+Most of these flags are fairly self-explanatoryh, but theres's a few that have several options;

 controlDisables - This allows you to disable a few sets of controls, these are broken down into 4 sets that I've found most often I was wanting to disable at some point;